 Categories

 This past September, we celebrated 20 years of marriage.
 For us this milestone came with much joy.
 I find it so special that out of all of the billions of people in the world, at the end of the day I get to hang out with my husband and kids.
 On our anniverary we reflected on our years of marriage, the ups, the downs, the challenges and triumps – of which their have been many.

 One of the many things our marriage has taught me, is to alwasy fight for the I do.
-Saying I do, and siging a marriage certificate is one tiny act, that does not last a life time.
+Saying I do, and siging a marriage certificate is one tiny act, that does not last a lifetime.
 It is an act that needs to be chosen and repeated, time and time again – not in a white dress or in a suit, not with amazing food and special people in your life around you.
-But day in, day out – at your worse, when you are sick, when you are tired, when you are grumpy, when you achieve success, when you are happy and joful and every other emotion in between.
+But day in, day out – at your worst, when you are sick, when you are tired, when you are grumpy, when you achieve success, when you are happy and joyful and every other emotion in between.

 I am not going to lie, we’ve had moments where we’ve looked at each other and said – Do you think this is it?
 Do you think we are better off apart?
 Their have been times, when we needed time to process our thoughts, yet every time we made the choice, however hard it was in the moment to choose I do, to fight for that and to work hard on it.

-I want to encourage you today, to keep pursuing the I do in your marriage.
-When it seems to broken, when it seems too perfect, when it seems like it may never be enough – choose to fight for your I do.
+I want to encourage you today; to keep pursuing the I do in your marriage.
+When it seems too broken, when it seems too perfect, when it seems like it may never be enough – choose to fight for your I do.
 Agree to that core value and the hard work will be required to get you both back on track, but worth it.
-The joy that comes from fighting for your I do, will make every tear, every emotion, every act of listening and comprehending, every act of humilty worth it.
+The joy that comes from fighting for your I do, will make every tear, every emotion, every act of listening and comprehending, every act of humility worth it.

+Categories